Misled by Fear

 Fear has been a semi-helpful guide throughout history.
 It saved some of our ancestors from falling off cliffs on windy days, but it also led to some of them being killed for witchcraft.
 While the world today seems slightly less mysterious, fear remains an imperfect guide for making sensible decisions.

 The US National Institute of Health is the world’s largest funder of health research, yet it’s budget is about 1/25 the size of the US military budget and politicians regularly propose increasing military spending at the expense of other programs.
-Granted, some US military spending goes towards bioterrorism research, but the US government clearly allocates funding as though other humans were far more threatening than disease.
+Granted, some US military spending goes towards medical research, but the US government clearly allocates funding as though other humans were far more threatening than disease.

 A primary reason for this state of disproportionate funding is that terrorism is relatively rare and frightening, so it gets extensive media coverage that encourages a cognitive bias of inflated risk that is difficult to overcome.
 Fatal car accidents and heart attacks happen every day.
 The sheer numbers and regularity of such deaths render these events invisibly mundane.
 It is easier to convey the tragedy in a few rare personal stories than in common catastrophes that must be relegated to statistics.

 There is a well-known overproduction of biomedical scientists in the US.
-This isn’t because we don’t have enough medical problems to solve, but because we don’t fund enough scientists who want to stay in the field and cure diseases.
+This isn’t because we don’t have enough medical problems to solve, but because we don’t fund enough of the scientists who want to stay in the field and cure diseases.
 The military–industrial–congressional complex would have us believe that more military is better, but we passed the point of diminishing returns long ago.
 With a military budget about three times more than any other nation, the US is in an expensive arms race against no one.
 Some argue that a large military budget prevents violence and protects economic interests, yet other countries with robust economies and higher indicators of well-being generally spend less on military.
 Republican president Dwight Eisenhower, a decorated Army general, said it best in 1953, “This world in arms is not spending money alone.
 It is spending the sweat of its laborers, the genius of its scientists, the hopes of its children.”

 It would be far better to focus taxpayer money on the greatest dangers we actually face, not just the ones we fear the most.